wallarm/product-documentation/docs/latest/user-guides/vulnerabilities/check-vuln.md

 # Checking Vulnerabilities

-You can check [vulnerabilities][glossary-vulnerability] on the *Vulnerabilities* tab of the Wallarm interface.
+In the **Vulnerabilities** section of Wallarm Console, you can check [vulnerabilities][glossary-vulnerability] detected by Wallarm in your applications.

 By default, all vulnerabilities are divided into groups by the risk level.
 Lists inside the groups are sorted by the vulnerability discovery date.